Charcoal

 Charcoal Briquettes

 Charcoal briquettes are what most of us probably grew up with.
-They are uniformed sized bricks made from coal dust, charcoal dust, and wood by-products like sawdust, and wood chips.
-Included are binders and additives that when compressed, make them easier to light and burn longer.
+They are uniform sized bricks made from coal dust, charcoal dust, and wood by-products like sawdust, and wood chips.
+They also contain binders and additives designed to make them easier to light and to burn longer.

 Briquettes burn more evenly than hardwood lump since they’re all uniform in size.
-Some briquettes are made with several fillers, chemicals, and even lighter fluid so watch what you purchase.
+However, some briquettes include fillers, chemicals, and even lighter fluid, so it’s important to check the ingredients before purchasing.

 When compared to actual firewood, briquettes burn longer, are easier to start, and are easier to dispose of.